razvanvancea/cl-pw-project/README.md

 3. visual test: validate the thank you page design

 ## Potential defects report format
-If I had to document a defect, I would have inserted the following information Title
+If I had to document a defect, I would have inserted the following information:
+- Title
-Description
+- Description
-Reproduction steps
+- Reproduction steps
-Actual results
+- Actual results
-Expected results
+- Expected results
-Priority and Severity levels
+- Priority and Severity levels
-Attachments (gif, image, logs, recording)
+- Attachments (gif, image, logs, recording)